-The DMFA grant utilised by the non-commercial partner(s) may under no circumstances be used towards financing activities of the commercial partner(s) or activities closely tied to the commercial partner(s)'s business case.
-Such activities should be funded through the support to the commercial partner(s) as per sections 21 to 23.
+The DMFA grant utilised by the non-commercial partner(s) may under no circumstances be used towards financing operational activities of the commercial partner(s).

 Where possible, all partners should endeavour to reclaim any VAT paid.

-Reallocation of up to 10% between outputs in the annual budget or in the overall project budget can be made without prior approval from the DMFA.
+Reallocation of up to 10% (of the budget of any output involved) between outputs in the annual budget or in the overall project budget can be made without prior approval from the DGBP Secretariat.
 It is a precondition, that such reallocations do not involve a change of the output targets.
 The 10% ceiling applies to all financing sources, including own contribution, as any major changes may impact the implementation logic.
 The limit must not be exceeded through multiple reallocations exceeding 10% in total and is included in the reporting as per section 18.

-Revisions involving an increase in the budget towards salaries, staff costs, and local administration must always be approved by the DMFA whereas reductions to the local administration can be made without prior approval, including reductions above 10%.
+Revisions involving an increase in the budget towards salaries, staff costs, and local administration must always be approved by the DGBP Secretariat whereas reductions to the local administration, salaries and staff costs can be made without prior approval, including reductions above 10%.

-The DMFA approves Full Project reallocations below 10% based on the Yearly Report (section 18), which includes a revised total project budget, including changes to the DMFA financed staff input.
+The DGBP Secretariat approves Full Project reallocations below 10% based on the Yearly Report (section 18), which includes a revised total project budget, including changes to the DMFA financed staff input.
 The approval of Maturation Project reallocations below 10% is formally endorsed through the completion report (section 20).

-The budget margin of maximum 5% is a contingency to cover increased expenses related to e.g., price increases and exchange rate fluctuations of planned activities or unexpected events e.g. COVID-19.
-The budget margin may only be used for activities already included in the approved budget and with the explicit approval of the DMFA.
-The budget margin cannot under any circumstances be used to fund new outputs.
+The budget margin of maximum 5% is a contingency and adaptability reserve to cover increased expenses related to e.g., price increases and exchange rate fluctuations of planned activities or for adapting the project to unforeseen contextual changes e.g. new certification procedures or for unexpected events e.g. COVID-19 or special purpose audits.
+The budget margin may be used to increase/improve results and sustainability but may only be used for activities supporting the approved project objective and only with the explicit approval of the DGBP Secretariat.